GyberExperiment/.github/profile/README.md

 </table>
 </div>

 <div align="center">
   <img src="https://media.giphy.com/media/d8iPm91TeShX4kHG69/giphy-downsized-large.gif" width="800"/>
 </div>

-## 🌟 Почему стоит присоединиться к нам
+## 🌟 Why You Should Join Us

-- Найдете команду, которая поможет в реализации проектов
+- Find a team that will help you implement your projects
-- Обретете настоящих друзей, с которыми можно делиться идеями и успехами
+- Find real friends with whom you can share ideas and successes
-- Получите доступ к коллективному опыту и знаниям
+- Get access to collective experience and knowledge
-- Станете частью движения, создающего технологии будущего
+- Become part of a movement creating the technologies of the future

-## 📫 Связаться с нами
+## 📫 Contact Us

 <div align="center">
   <a href="https://medium.com/@themacroeconomicdao">